![]() |

 And it's here, in a moment that feels jarring for its narrative incongruence, that Aitrus sadly declares to the reader that the destruction of the D'ni city was not the fault of Veovis (the person literally responsible for the attack he has just witnessed), or even A'gaeris (the known criminal whose aid and expertise Veovis called upon to bring this attack to fruition).
 Aitrus doesn't even blame himself for having failed to notice Veovis's bigotry all those years prior, or the many ways in which that same bigotry continually manifested in the people around him.
 Instead, the person whom Aitrus reluctantly blames for the destruction of the entire D'ni civilization, and the calculated deaths of every one of this civilization's many citizens, is, incomprehensibly, Anna.

-Specifically, while referencing an earlier scene in which Anna had suggested that the D'ni council not pursue Veovis's execution (and instead that they merely exile him from the city), the text reads:
+Specifically, while referencing an earlier scene in which Anna had suggested that the D'ni council not pursue Veovis's execution (and instead that they merely send him into exile), the text reads:

 It is not her fault, he kept telling himself; she was not to know.
 Yet it was hard to see it otherwise.
 All of this death, all of this vast suffering and misery, was down to a single man, Veovis.
 For all that A'Gaeris had been a willing partner, it was Veovis's bitterness, his anger and desire for revenge, that had been behind this final, futile act.
 And if he had been dead?